-Dealing with anxiety in college is incredibly common.
-So common, in fact, that 63% of college students report feeling anxiety in the past year.
-If you’re feeling stressed, you’re not alone.
+Dealing with college anxiety is incredibly common.
+So common, in fact, that the American College Health Association survey found that almost three quarters of students reported moderate or severe psychological distress.
+If you’re a college student and you’re feeling stressed, you’re not alone.
 You don’t have to have a diagnosed anxiety disorder to experience common symptoms of anxiety, such as rapid breathing, trouble concentrating, or feeling agitated.
 As a college student, you’re often away from your usual support system, and you’re adjusting to a new way of life.
 This can make it difficult to practice healthy coping mechanisms for anxiety.

-In this article, we’ll identify some common triggers for anxiety and anxious thoughts in college students, along with helpful coping strategies.
+In this article, we’ll help you understand some common triggers of anxiety and stress in college students, and give you tips for helpful coping strategies.

 It’s not surprising that this time of life can be difficult for many young adults.
+Understanding the challenges faced by students is the first step to managing college anxiety.
 The transition to college life often involves many major life events happening at the same time, including:

 And sometimes, you can be enjoying all that a new chapter of life has to offer and still feel anxious.
 If you notice that you’re starting to experience chronic anxiety when you’re in college, you’re not alone.
 In fact, research shows that the first two years of college are the hardest when it comes to social and individual adjustment.

-Many college students live with mental health conditions, whether they have generalized anxiety disorder, panic disorder, or are simply struggling with all of life’s demands.
+Many college students live with mental health conditions, whether they have generalized anxiety disorderpanic disorder, or are simply struggling with all of life’s demands.
 It can be helpful to understand that you are not the only one with feelings of anxiety, particularly when social media can make it seem like you’re alone.
-Below are five strategies to help you cope with anxiety.
+Here are five strategies to help you cope with college anxiety.

-Self-care is all the rage, and for good reason.
+Self-care is not a nice-to-have, it is a must-have.
 Simply getting enough sleep has been proven to decrease anxiety.
 Some other ways to prioritize self-care and improve your well-being include eating a balanced diet and moving your body.

-Self-care also means taking breaks from your harried life.
+Self-care also means taking breaks from your busy college life.
 This doesn’t mean you’ll be avoiding the problem.
 Instead, you’ll be giving your mind a chance to reset and relax.
-This could look like going to see a movie, getting coffee with a friend, pausing to take some deep breaths, or relaxing on the quad.
+This could look like going to see a movie, jamming to your favorite tunes, getting coffee with a friend, pausing to take some deep breaths, or relaxing on the quad.